DavidGoldman/InspectiveC/README.md

 **Option 0: Use InspectiveC with Cycript for maximum efficiency**

 Use Cycript to inject into a process, then paste a single line to load InspectiveC.
-The command is a compiled version of the InspectiveC.cy file - found in this repo in InspectiveC.compiled.cy.
+The command is a compiled version of the InspectiveC.cy file - found in this repo in cycript/InspectiveC.compiled.cy.

 Be sure to install **Cycript on Cydia** and replace "SpringBoard" in the first command with the name of the process that you want to inject into.
 Also, don't forget to **respring/kill the app** when